PrestaShop/prestashop.github.io/news/_posts/2019-23-01-resilient-php-applications.md

 * And ... we stil need to provide PHP 5.6+ compatibility.

-This is why we have worked on our own implementation of the design pattern, that relies on the popular HTTP Client [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) to make third service calls, and on the [Symfony Cache](https://symfony.com/doc/3.4/components/cache.html#simple-caching-psr-16) component to store and log every call.
+This is why we have worked on our own implementation of the design pattern, that relies on the popular HTTP Client [Guzzle](http://docs.guzzlephp.org/en/stable/index.html) to make third-party service calls, and on the [Symfony Cache](https://symfony.com/doc/3.4/components/cache.html#simple-caching-psr-16) component to store and log every call.

 Let's see how it will be used in PrestaShop modules controllers starting from PrestaShop 1.7.6: